namkiit/anti-cheat-exam-web-app/README.md

 - MongoDB

+<a id="cms"> </a>
+#### Content Management System

+- Next.js (React)

+- TypeScript

 <a id="other"> </a>
 #### Other Tools

-- Google Mediapipe (Web)
+- Google Mediapipe

-- Google on-device ML-Kit (Mobile)
+- Next Auth with JWT

 <a id="imp-points"> </a>
 ## Important Notes

-1. First setup the backend by following the instructions in this [repository](https://github.com/prathamesh-mutkure/anti-cheat-app-backend)
+1. First setup the backend by following the instructions in this [repository](https://github.com/namkiit/auto-proctoring-exam-backend)

-2. The test username and password are given in the login form
+2. Use ID '20198235' and password 'namkiet3010' to login or you can create a new student account at [CMS application](https://github.com/namkiit/auto-proctoring-exam-cms)

 6. Allow **permissions** for camera and mic when asked